Return on Art

 People still view the arts as “nice to have” rather than essential.

-The first step in changing that perception is an Inside-Out Shift—reframing how we define and communicate our impact.
-For too long, we’ve measured value by what we produce instead of what we change.
+For too long, we’ve measured value by what we produce, not what we change.

-That’s not a side effect of the arts.
-It’s the point.
+That is not a side effect of the work.

 Turn your impact into investment.